jonathanlukas/camunda-7-training-embedded/instructions/exercise6.md

 ### Process modeling

-1. Enter the Modeler and create a new BPMN diagram.
+1. Enter the Modeler and create a new BPMN diagram **for Camunda 7**.
 Model an order process with the following elements:
     * Start event **Order received**
     * Send task **Invoke payment**
     * Message Intermediate Catch event **Payment completed**